AdobeXD/plugin-samples/guides/debugging-guide/readme.md

 ![start-message](/images/readme-assets/start-message.png)

-It looks the function is running... maybe there is another problem.
+It looks like the function is running... maybe there is another problem.

 ![wrong-color](/images/readme-assets/wrong-color.png)